 Are there drawbacks to using a PEO?

-PEOs can be a great option for small to mid-size employers that lack the resources and expertise needed to manage employee matters effectively.
+PEOs can be a good option for small to mid-size employers that lack the resources and expertise needed to manage employee matters effectively.
 However, PEOs are not a good match for all companies.

 Some employers may prefer to have direct control over their employees.
-If the company has a strong HR department, entering into a co-employment agreement might not make financial or practical sense.
+Whether your company has a strong HR department or not, entering into a co-employment agreement might not make financial or practical sense.

 Alternatives to PEOs